foxdonut/seview/README.md

 or a string (text node):

 ```
-"this is a text node"
+'this is a text node'
 ```

 The `tag` can be a string, or something that your virtual DOM library understands; for example,